bc-mkatz/slate-1/source/includes/_api_oauth_tokens.md

 You have two options for obtaining and managing credentials that will connect your app with your BigCommerce store:

 * [Obtaining OAuth Tokens](#cp_oauth_get): We recommend OAuth, because this authentication method is compatible with all current and planned BigCommerce APIs.
-Also, OAuth is required for apps intended to be [sold on the BigCommerce App Marketplace](#).
+Also, OAuth is required for apps intended to be <a href="https://www.bigcommerce.com/apps/" target="_blank">sold on the BigCommerce App Marketplace</a>.

-* [Creating Basic Auth Credentials](#basiccred): Basic Auth is still supported as a legacy option for [private apps](##building-basic-auth-apps) (apps developed for a single BigCommerce store).
-However, although Basic Auth is compatible with most of our v2 API, it is inccompatible with [webhooks](##webhooks-overview), and incompatible with our <a href="https://github.com/bigcommerce/api/blob/master/docs/v3-catalog.md" target="_blank">v3 API</a>.
+* [Creating Basic-Auth Credentials](#basiccred): Basic Auth is still supported as a legacy option for connecting with most of our v2 API.
+(You can find details about the Basic-Auth workflow [here](#building-apps-with-basic-auth).)
+However, Basic Auth is not compatible with [webhooks](#webhooks-overview), and is not compatible with our <a href="https://github.com/bigcommerce/api/blob/master/docs/v3-catalog.md" target="_blank">v3 API</a>.

 # <span class="jumptarget" id="cp_oauth_manage"> Authenticating with OAuth </span>